mlafeldt/chef-runner/README.md

 * `Berksfile` - must contain the `metadata` source
 * `Vagrantfile` - optionally configures Chef Solo

-To give you an example, the [Practicing Ruby cookbook] is known to work well with chef-runner.
+To give you an example, the [Practicing Ruby cookbook][pr-cookbook] is known to work well with chef-runner.

 ## Installation